-- A. As of June 30, 2020, December 31, 2019 and June 30, 2019, the Group had no fair value financial instruments. - B. Financial instruments not measured at fair value
+- A. As of June 30, 2021, December 31, 2020 and June 30, 2020, the Group had no fair value financial instruments. - B. Financial instruments not measured at fair value

-The carrying amounts of the Group's financial instruments not measured at fair value (including cash and cash equivalents, financial assets at amortized cost - current, notes receivable, accounts receivable, other receivables, guarantee deposits paid, short-term borrowings, notes payable, accounts payable, other payables, lease liabilities (current and non-current) and long-term borrowings (including current portion) are approximate to their fair values.
+The carrying amounts of the Group's financial instruments not measured at fair value (including cash and cash equivalents, financial assets at amortized cost - current, notes receivable, accounts receivable, other receivables, guarantee deposits paid, short-term borrowings, short-term notes and bills payable, notes payable, accounts payable, other payables, lease liabilities (current and non-current) and long-term borrowings (including current portion) are approximate to their fair values.

-(4) Other
+(4) Others

-As a cross-border operating group, due to the impact of COVID-19 pandemic, certain nations have taken prevention measures, which have reduced business activities and affected the sales of some operating entities of the Group in certain countries.
-The Group has taken relevant countermeasures, such as keeping in close contact with customers and manufacturers, strengthening employee health monitoring and continuing to pay attention to the development of the epidemic, in order to mitigate the impact on operations, but the actual extent of the possible impact will depend on the subsequent development of the pandemic.
+- A. As a cross-border operating group, due to the impact of COVID-19 pandemic, certain nations have taken prevention measures, which have reduced business activities and affected the sales of some operating entities of the Group in certain countries.
+The Group has taken relevant countermeasures, such as keeping in close contact with customers and manufacturers, strengthening employee health monitoring and continuing to pay attention to the development of the epidemic, in order to mitigate the impact on the operations.
+However, the actual extent of the possible impact will depend on the subsequent development of the pandemic. - B. Due to the impact of COVID-19 pandemic and preventive measures imposed by the government, the Group has implemented workplace hygiene management and continued managing relevant matters, in compliance with the "Guidelines for Enterprise Planning of Business Continuity in Response to the Coronavirus Disease 2019 (COVID-19)".
+The Group has maintained normal operations in its plants and so far, the pandemic has no significant impact on the Group's operations.
+Further, the Company postponed the annual shareholders' meeting, which was originally scheduled to be held on May 28, 2021, to August 25, 2021 in accordance with the "Measures for Public Companies to Postpone Shareholders' Meetings for Pandemic Prevention" announced by the FSC.